k-melnyk/graphKKE/README.md

 * **graphlib**: It consists of the most recent dynamic graph embedding approaches, with each files representing a single embedding method.
 We also have some

 ## Install
+* The Python interface is created from a C++ source code that is wrapped with SWIG (http://www.swig.org).
 * The package uses setuptools, which is a common way of installing python modules.
 To install:
   - To install in your home directory, use:
     ```